Things to Consider when Trading 5th Wave Extensions

-Besides 1st and 3rd wave extensions, Elliot found that there is another type of extension suitable for an impulsive wave: the 5th wave extension.
-Such an impulsive move, while rare, it is being characterized by a sharp move in the 5th wave, taking everyone by surprise.
+Besides first- and third-wave extensions, Elliot found that there is another type of extension suitable for an impulsive wave: the fifth-wave extension.
+Such an impulsive move, while rare, is characterised by a sharp move in the fifth wave, taking everyone by surprise.
 This impulsive wave is a tricky one in the sense that it starts like a corrective wave.
-Many traders will look at it as a flat pattern, mistaken the first three waves of the impulsive move with an a-b-c of a flat.
-Because of that, by the time the 5th wave starts in the opposite direction, stop losses are being triggered as traders are being taken by surprise.
-There are some important things to consider when dealing with a 5th wave extension, and they are referring mostly to the post impulsive wave activity.
+Many traders will look at it as a flat pattern, mistaking the first three waves of the impulsive move for the a–b–c of a flat.
+Because of that, by the time the fifth wave starts in the opposite direction, stop losses are triggered as traders are taken by surprise.
+There are some important things to consider when dealing with a fifth-wave extension, and they refer mostly to the post-impulsive wave activity.

-Things to Consider in a 5th Wave Extension Impulsive Move
+Things to Consider in a Fifth-Wave Extension Impulsive Move

-Even though this impulsive move looks unfamiliar and strange, all the basic rules of an impulsive wave, as described here in our Forex Trading Academy previous articles, must be respected, namely:
+Even though this impulsive move looks unfamiliar and strange, all the basic rules of an impulsive wave, as described here in previous articles in our Forex Trading Academy, must be respected, as follows:

-– In a five-waves structure, the 1st, 3rd and 5th waves are impulsive waves on their own;
+- In a five-wave structure, the first, third and fifth waves are impulsive waves in their own right.

-– The 2nd and the 4th waves are corrective;
+- The second and the fourth waves are corrective.

-– The 3rd wave cannot be the shortest one when compared with the 1st and the 5th.
+- The third wave cannot be the shortest one when compared with the first and the fifth.

-Because of the confusion created by the first three waves in the impulsive move, traders rarely manage to trade such a pattern, and they will most of the times be caught on the wrong side of the market.
-However, even after the fact, a 5th wave extension can provide a very good setup for profitable trades.
+Because of the confusion created by the first three waves in the impulsive move, traders rarely manage to trade such a pattern, and they will most of the time be caught on the wrong side of the market.
+However, even after the fact, a fifth-wave extension can provide a very good set-up for profitable trades.

 Alternation Between the Non-Extended Waves

-Like it was the case in the 3rd and 1st wave extensions, the key for the whole move stays with the non-extended waves.
-They need to alternate in such a way so they respect the rules stated above, while price and time should vary based on a Fibonacci internal ratio.
+As was the case in the third- and first-wave extensions, the key for the whole move lies in the non-extended waves.
+They need to alternate in such a way that they respect the rules stated above, while price and time should vary based on a Fibonacci internal ratio.
 This is what gives the whole impulsive move validity.
-Based on the rules mentioned above and the fact that in this case the fifth wave is the longest and the third wave is not the shortest, it means that the first wave is the shortest out of all the motive waves.
-Having said that, look for the 3rd wave to be only slightly longer than the 1st one.
-This is a common arrangement in a 5th wave extension impulsive move.
+Based on the rules mentioned above and the fact that in this case the fifth wave is the longest, and the third wave is not the shortest, it means that the first wave is the shortest out of all the motive waves.
+Having said that, you should look for the third wave to be only slightly longer than the first one.
+This is a common arrangement in a fifth-wave extension impulsive move.

 Overlapping is an important aspect often overlooked by traders.
-First, few people understand what overlapping is standing for when it comes to impulsive waves.
-Second, the overlapping concept is so important that it can invalidate a count no matter if other measurements are correct or not.
-No parts of the 4th wave should go into the territory of the 2nd wave.
-In doing that, overlapping is avoided and traders have a green light for counting an impulsive move.
-Overlapping is specifically important in 5th wave extensions because the 4th wave has the tendency to retrace quite a lot into the territory of the previous third wave.
-Often, this retracement level is even more than 50%.
+Firstly, few people understand what overlapping stands for when it comes to impulsive waves.
+Secondly, the overlapping concept is so important that it can invalidate a count regardless of whether other measurements are correct or not.
+No parts of the fourth wave should go into the territory of the second wave.
+In doing that, overlapping is avoided, and traders have a green light for counting an impulsive move.
+Overlapping is specifically important in fifth-wave extensions because the fourth wave has the tendency to retrace quite a lot into the territory of the previous third wave.
+This retracement level is often even more than 50%.
 However, the price may retrace, but overlapping should not occur.

-A 5th wave extension impulsive move, while aggressive, is destined to be faded.
-How to fade such a powerful move?
+A fifth-wave extension impulsive move, while aggressive, is destined to be faded.
+So how do we fade such a powerful move?
 The answer is quite simple.
-Even though the 5th wave is so strong, post impulsive wave activity is even stronger, but this time in the opposite direction.
-This means that we can fade the 5th wave and a nice place to trade in the opposite direction is being given by the following setup:
+Even though the fifth wave is so strong, post-impulsive wave activity is even stronger, but this time in the opposite direction.
+This means that we can fade the fifth wave, and a nice place to trade in the opposite direction is given by the following set-up:

-– Draw a trend line from the end of the 1st wave, until the end of the 3rd wave and project it further on the right side of the chart.
+- Draw a trendline from the end of the first wave until the end of the third wave, and project it further onto the right side of the chart.

-– By the time the 5th wave breaks this trend line (such a break is mandatory), it represents a good opportunity to take a trade in the opposite direction.
+- By the time the fifth wave breaks this trendline (such a break is mandatory), it represents a good opportunity to take a trade in the opposite direction.
 That is, if the impulsive wave is a bullish one, then the trade should be a short one, and if the impulsive wave is a bearish one, then the trade should be a long one.

-The target for the trade should be the start of the overall impulsive move, so we’re looking for a one hundred percent retracement of the whole move.
-As for the stop loss, this one can be calculated by measuring the whole distance from the start of the impulsive wave until the end of the 3rd wave, multiply it by two, and add it on the top of the 3rd wave.
+The target for the trade should be the start of the overall impulsive move, so we’re looking for a 100% retracement of the whole move.
+As for the stop loss, this one can be calculated by measuring the whole distance from the start of the impulsive wave until the end of the third wave, multiplying it by 2, and adding it on the top of the third wave.